la2050/challenge/_2020/live/move-la-a-project-of-community-partners.md

   or visit family or friends without driving.
 This will reduce air pollution and GHG emissions and help make our cities safer, more equitable and sustainable.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  MLA is partnering with a company called UrbanFootprint, to provide graphic GIS mapping and evaluative services that can help determine the potential for housing and transit ridership using various development scenarios along boulevards of opportunity.
+UrbanFootprint was founded by two acclaimed industry professionals, Peter Calthorpe and Joe DiStefano to help cities and businesses tackle the biggest planning, mobility, and market challenges of the 21st century.
+The State of California has partnered with UrbanFootprint to provide the software to more than 500 cities, counties, and regional agencies.

+  We will use this software to facilitate community development assessments at our symposiums and reports to focus attention on two boulevards.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings